wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

       :align: center
       :width: 80%

-Once this process is finished, you can configure the :doc:`Wazuh module for Google Cloud Pub/Sub <>`  to process the audit logs of the selected resources as usual.
+Once this process is finished, you can configure the :ref:`Wazuh module for Google Cloud Pub/Sub <configuring_wazuh_module_pub_sub>`  to process the audit logs of the selected resources as usual.

 Visualizing the events on the Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^